acrucetta/ankify/README.md

 Flags:
   -h, --help          help for ankify
-  -p, --pages ints    Page numbers to parse, e.g., '1,2,3' (default is 1) -t, --type string   Type of file to parse, either 'txt' or 'pdf'
+  -p, --pages ints    Page numbers to parse, e.g., '1,2,3' (default is 1) -t, --type string   Type of file to parse, either 'txt', 'pdf', or 'url'
 ```

 Ankify can be run from the command line with the following two main commands: